 - Often associated with other allergies (hay fever, asthma)

-- Not contagious, but genetic
+- Not contagious, but genetically predisposed

 - Flaky, dry skin: Feels rough and tight

-- Blisters: In acute phases, oozing
+- Blistering: In acute phases, can weep

 - Thickening of the skin: In chronic cases (lichenification)

-While we can't change our genes, we can certainly strengthen the skin barrier.
+While we cannot change our genes, we can certainly strengthen the skin barrier.
 At H4H Naturals, we rely on hemp seed oil, which is rich in essential fatty acids and supports the natural barrier function.

-- Allergens: dust mites, pollen, pet hair
+- Allergens: Dust mites, pollen, animal dander

 - Skin irritations: Aggressive soaps, synthetic textiles

-- Stress: Emotional stress increases inflammation
+- Stress: Emotional burdens intensify inflammation

-- Diet: Individual intolerances (not all affected)
+- Diet: Individual intolerances (not in all affected individuals)

 - Reduces transepidermal water loss by up to 40%

-- Anti-inflammatory effect due to alpha-linolenic acid
+- Has anti-inflammatory effects due to alpha-linolenic acid

-- Absorbs quickly without leaving a greasy residue
+- Absorbs quickly without feeling greasy

 - Soothes itching with natural gamma-linolenic acid

-- Bathe for 10-15 minutes (no longer to avoid dehydration)
+- Bathe for 10-15 minutes (no longer, to avoid dehydration)

 - Gently pat skin dry, do not rub